Last Updated on July 28, 2023

-The primary reason some bikers prefer kickstands is because of its convenience.
-Having one means that you need not find a wall or surface where you can lean your bike on.
-You also don’t have to lay it flat on the ground.
+Having one means you need not find a wall or surface on which you can lean your bike or lay it flat on the ground.

-This means that the grips and pedals won’t have any scratches or damages because they won’t touch any surface.
-Instead, your bike will just stand upright wherever you want.
-Kick it, and viola!
+This means that the grips and pedals won’t have any scratches or damage because they won’t touch any surface.
+Instead, your bike will stand upright wherever you want.
+Kick it, and voila!

-Most, if not all kickstands also have a rubber tip which provides grip and traction on the ground.
-This makes it less likely to move on its own.
+Most bikes, if not all double-leg kickstands, also have a rubber tip for extra grip and traction to make the bike less likely to move on its own.

 Related: 7 Best Mountain Bike Kickstand

-Prone to getting caught up to the elements
+Prone to getting caught up in the elements

-And what happens when your kickstand hits or is caught up on some trail feature?
-They extend fully and makes you lose balance.
-You then lose control and crash!
+And what happens when this happens?
+The kickstand extends fully, making you lose control and crash the bike, potentially injuring yourself!
 You surely don’t want to experience that, right?

 Unbalanced bike geometry

 Mountain bikes have their own geometry.
-This means they have their own size, measurement, and frame angles.
+This means they have their sizes, measurements, and frame angles.
 These are specifically designed to ensure optimal balance and performance.

-This takes a huge toll on your performance and can slow you down.
-It just messes things up in simpler words.
+This takes a significant toll on your performance and can slow you down.
+It just messes things up, in simpler words.

 Ugly to look at

-Here are some of the most common parts to use when parking your bike aside from using kickstands:
+In fact, you need not depend on a certain part or component just to park your bikes.
+Here are some of the most common parts to use when parking your bike aside from using mountain bike kickstands:

 - Rear tire

-Also, you can use your rear tire as a leverage for parking on any surface, whether it be a wall or tree.
-Lodge your pedal on a rock, boulder, or tree stump.
-And you’ll have your bike standing upright in no time.
-There’s just a lot of ways to park your bicycle without using a kickstand!
+Also, you can use your rear tire as leverage for parking on any surface, whether it be a wall or a tree.
+Lodge your pedals on a rock, boulder, or tree stump near the trail to make your bike stand upright.

 Comparing the Importance of Kickstands on Mountain Bikes and Road Bikes